 Windsor Mountain rests on the shore of a secluded motor-free lake with access to a natural preserve, islands and marsh, all ripe for exploration.
 Experienced, certified instructors teach all Red Cross swim levels, rescue and safety skills, and diving.
 Beyond the basics, campers love our classic rope swing, dive tower, intense bike launch, water trampoline, campfires on rafts, sailboats, canoes, kayaks and sauna.
 From adventures to the islands and marsh to a game of “ARRRRGGGHH!” (capture the flag on water), the waterfront is always hopping.

-There is so much to choose from: basketball, tennis, soccer, softball, archery, martial arts, volleyball, cricket, tetherball, mountain biking (new bikes in 2010), yoga, jogging, ultimate frisbee golf, ping-pong or a Windsor Mountain phenomenon: Gatorball… Some campers are gifted athletes.
+There is so much to choose from: basketball, tennis, soccer, softball, archery, martial arts, volleyball, cricket, tetherball, mountain biking, yoga, jogging, ultimate frisbee golf, ping-pong or a Windsor Mountain phenomenon: Gatorball… Some campers are gifted athletes.
 Some want to work closely with a counselor to develop skills.
 Others want to play and just have fun.
 We are a non-competitive camp and welcome all skill levels.
 Our staff is prepared to impart technical skills and to foster sportsmanship that focuses on fun and inclusion.

 Join a beginning guitar class and learn to play Rock, Reggae, Jam or Folk.
 Countless campers have learned to play at Windsor Mountain and even more have honed their skills.
 We also teach banjo, African drumming (with legendary Jamaican drummer, Maroghini), song-writing, acapella, jazz and spoken word.
+We also have a new sound studio ready to record music, podcasts and camper run radio shows!
 Music is an integral part of life here.
 Camp fires, talent shows, and special guests pepper the campus air.
 On the last day of our July session, Music Fest highlights talented campers and staff.
 We encourage you to bring your own instrument or feel free to use one of ours.

 The Culinary Arts department offers campers the opportunity to learn both basic and advanced cooking techniques in our new state-of-the-art Culinary Arts Studio.
 Led by two professional chefs, this fun and educational program will challenge campers to develop their creative culinary instincts and skills in the kitchen.
 Campers work at their own cooking stations with fresh ingredients to make a diverse array of international and domestic dishes while learning critical culinary techniques such as knife-skills, sautéing and preparing homemade pasta and baking.
 Every camper will learn how to create delicious dishes and will leave with recipes for meals that they can recreate when they return home (you’re welcome).
 Our goal is to offer a fun, safe, and professional culinary environment where campers can learn to creatively express themselves while making their culinary dreams a reality.